hashishreddy/ml_basics/zsample/readme.md

 adithya - i updated new.ipynb again now i added accuracy function and if u guys are doing change the n_estimators parameter in the function ra u will get different output

+tell me if its working ra i gotta go